-Whatever way you choose to celebrate Lughnasadh, set aside an offering for the sun and/or sun gods and goddesses.
+Whatever way you choose to celebrate Lughnasadh, set aside an offering for the sun and/or the sun god Lugh.
 It’s because of the sun that we have food to survive.
 Leave aside the first slice of bread or pie.
 If you feast, a plate of food.
 If you drink wine, the first glass, Etc. Incense, candlelight, and even a song are also sufficient offerings.

 9. Refresh Your Altar